 The determination of the Company's estimated oil and natural gas reserves requires significant judgements and estimates to be applied and these are regularly reviewed and updated.
 Factors such as the availability of geological and engineering data, reservoir performance data, acquisition and divestment activity, drilling of new wells, and commodity prices all impact on the determination of the Company's estimates of its oil and natural gas reserves.
 The Company bases it's proved reserves estimates on the requirement of reasonable certainty with rigorous technical and commercial assessments based on conventional industry practice and regulatory requirements.

 Estimates of oil and natural gas reserves are used to calculate depletion charges for the Company's oil and gas properties.
-The impact of changes in estimated proved reserves is dealt with prospectively
+The impact of changes in estimated proved reserves is dealt with prospectively by amortising the remaining carrying value of the asset over the expected future production.
+Oil and natural gas reserves also have a direct impact on the assessment of the recoverability of asset carrying values reported in the Financial Statements.

-(F) Impairment of Financial and Non-Financial Assets
+(D) Impairment of Financial and Non-Financial Assets

 The impairment provisions for Financial Assets are based on assumptions about risk of default and expected cash loss rates.
 The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on Company's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.

 In case of non-financial assets, assessment of impairment indicators involves consideration of future risks.
-Further, the company estimates asset's recoverable amount, which is higher of an asset's or Cash Generating Units (CGU's) fair value less costs of disposal and its value in use.
+Further, the Company estimates asset's recoverable amount, which is higher of an asset's or Cash Generating Units (CGU's) fair value less costs of disposal and its value in use.

 In assessing value in use, the estimated future cash flows are discounted to their present value using pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account, if no such transactions can be identified, an appropriate valuation model is used.

-(H) Fair Value Measurement
+(E) Fair Value Measurement

-For estimates relating to fair value of financial instruments refer note 39 of financial statements.
+For estimates relating to fair value of financial instruments refer note 38 of financial statements.